bellepmshen/mywebsite-hugo/content/post/time_series_ARIMA.md

 str

-a message to show the next minute open price
+a message to show the next minute open price & the total processing time

 """